Deafness in Benin: Newborn and infant hearing screening

 As of June 28, 2022, neonatal deafness screening was initiated at the Mother and Child University Hospital Center Jeanne Ebori Foundation (CHUMEJE) through the help of the National Health Insurance and Social Guarantee Fund (CNAMGS).
-Under the leadership of Professor Simon Ategbo, this is part the of Health Department's launch of their assisted medical procreation (PMA).
+Under the leadership of Professor Simon Ategbo, this is part of the Health Department's launch of their assisted medical procreation (PMA).
 The screening is done while the child is sleeping by placing some ash in their ear and collecting sound emissions (the term "ash" is most likely a translation error within the article, most of the time a transmitter device is placed in the ear, please see Otoacoustic emission).

 Interventions

 Currently, there is no available information on early interventions (i.e. cochlear implants, hearing aids, etc.).
 The only mention of interventions was through sponsorship programs like Amities Solidarite France Afrique.
-ASFA helped provide a deaf student with hearing aids through a donation from “Ecouter Voir” in Ollioules.
+ASFA helped provide a deaf student with hearing aids through a donation from "Ecouter Voir" in Ollioules.

 Emergence of sign languages

-American Sign Language (ASL), Langue des Signes de l’Afrique Francophone (LSAF), and Langue des signes du Bénin (Benin Sign Language) are the primary signing languages that are documented to be used in Benin.
+American Sign Language (ASL), Langue des Signes de l'Afrique Francophone (LSAF), and Langue des signes du Bénin (Benin Sign Language) are the primary signing languages that are documented to be used in Benin.
 However, there is no additional information on how many people use each language.